KartikThakkar1/saas-churn-prediction/README.md

 - Pytest: automated tests with assertions.

-- GitHub Actions: cloud runner that executes your pipeline/tests per push.
+- GitHub Actions: cloud runner that executes the pipeline/tests per push.

 - Docker: packaging app + environment into a portable image.